hsutter/cppfront/README.md

 - [**CppCon 2015**: "Writing good C++14... _by default_"](https://youtu.be/hEx5DNLWGgA) particularly [from 29:00 onward](https://youtu.be/hEx5DNLWGgA?t=1757) shows the Lifetime analysis with live demos in a Visual Studio prototype.
 - [**CppCon 2018**: "Thoughts on a more powerful _and_ simpler C++ (#5 of N)](https://youtu.be/80BZxujhY38):
     - [The section starting at 18:00](https://youtu.be/80BZxujhY38?t=1097) is an update on the Lifetime status with live demos in a Clang prototype.
-    - [The final part starting at 1:28](https://youtu.be/80BZxujhY38?t=5307) shows the Lifetime and Metaclasses proposals working hand-in-hand.
+    - [The final part starting at 1:28:00](https://youtu.be/80BZxujhY38?t=5307) shows the Lifetime and Metaclasses proposals working hand-in-hand.
 This is one of the few places before cppfront where the same compiler has contained prototypes of multiple 'syntax 2'-derived features so I could show how they build on each other when used together.
 - [**C++ Core Guidelines**: Lifetime safety profile](https://github.com/isocpp/CppCoreGuidelines/blob/master/docs/Lifetime.pdf) is this static analysis adopted by the C++ Core Guidelines.
 - [**P1179**: Lifetime Safety: Preventing common dangling](https://wg21.link/p1179) is the same analysis in the WG 21 paper list.

-Much of this Lifetime analysis has been implemented and shipped in Visual Studio and in CLion, and initial small parts have been implemented and shipped in Clang.
-The implementations have exposed bugs in shipping code that were not caught before.
+Much of this Lifetime analysis has been implemented and shipped in Visual Studio and in CLion, and initial small parts have been upstreamed and shipped in Clang.
+The implementations have exposed bugs in existing C++ code that were not caught before.
 My experiment in 'syntax 2' is to make these safety rules the default and mandatory.
 (Note: Most of this is not yet implemented in cppfront.)

-I want to again thank many people, including especially Matthias Gehre, Gabor Horvath, Neil MacIntosh, and Kyle Reed for their help in implementing the Lifetime static analysis design in Visual Studio and a Clang fork, and to all of the following for their input and feedback on the specification: Andrei Alexandrescu, Steve Carroll, Pavel Curtis, Gabriel Dos Reis, Joe Duffy, Daniel Frampton, Anna Gringauze, Chris Hawblitzel, Nicolai Josuttis, Ellie Kornstaedt, Aaron Lahman, Ryan McDougall, Nathan Myers, Gor Nishanov, Andrew Pardoe, Jared Parsons, Dave Sielaff, Richard Smith, Jim Springfield, and Bjarne Stroustrup.
+I want to again thank many people, including especially Matthias Gehre, Gabor Horvath, Neil MacIntosh, and Kyle Reed for their help in implementing the Lifetime static analysis design in Visual Studio and a Clang fork.
+Thanks also to all of the following for their input and feedback on the specification: Andrei Alexandrescu, Steve Carroll, Pavel Curtis, Gabriel Dos Reis, Joe Duffy, Daniel Frampton, Anna Gringauze, Chris Hawblitzel, Nicolai Josuttis, Ellie Kornstaedt, Aaron Lahman, Ryan McDougall, Nathan Myers, Gor Nishanov, Andrew Pardoe, Jared Parsons, Dave Sielaff, Richard Smith, Jim Springfield, and Bjarne Stroustrup.

 ### 2016: Garbage-collected memory arena